YosysHQ/picorv32/README.md

 Features and Typical Applications
 ---------------------------------

-- Small (~1000 LUTs in a 7-Series Xilinx FPGA)
+- Small (750-1700 LUTs in 7-Series Xilinx Architecture)
-- High fMAX (~250 MHz on 7-Series Xilinx FPGAs)
+- High f<sub>max</sub> (250-450 MHz on 7-Series Xilinx FPGAs)
 - Selectable native memory interface or AXI4-Lite master
 - Optional IRQ support (using a simple custom ISA)
 - Optional Co-Processor Interface

 This CPU is meant to be used as auxiliary processor in FPGA designs and ASICs.
-Due to its high fMAX it can be integrated in most existing designs without crossing clock domains.
+Due to its high f<sub>max</sub> it can be integrated in most existing designs without crossing clock domains.
 When operated on a lower frequency, it will have a lot of timing slack and thus can be added to a design without compromising timing closure.